tonsky/rum/README.md

 (input "Your name" "")
 ```

-It will have following state:
+It will have the following state:

 ```clojure
 { :rum/id   <int>